VityaSchel/lufin/README.md

 ## Why not docker?

 There is just nothing to dockerize.
-I could maybe put bun and mongodb together into one container and create one script that runs build command for frontend, but it's just not worth it.
-If you really want docker, you can run mongodb in it.
+I could maybe put bun and the database together into one container and create one script that runs build command for frontend, but it's just not worth it.
+If you really want docker, you can run database in it.

 ## Why there is no compiled releases/binaries?